 - Did any of the vehicles need to be towed from the scene of the accident?

 When the police arrive, they will begin an investigation and will be asking some of the same questions.
-You will be able to obtain a police report later on, so don’t worry too much about talking to everyone at the scene.
-If you are an injured victim in the accident, the sooner you hire an attorney, the easier it will be to get the information you need to support your claim.
-Your attorney will be able to get the following important questions answered:
+You will be able to obtain a police report, later on, so don’t worry too much about talking to everyone at the scene.
+If you are an injured victim in the accident, the sooner you hire a personal injury attorney, the easier it will be to get the information you need to support your claim.
+Your Indiana car accident attorney will be able to get the following important questions answered:

 - Who are the registered owners of the vehicles (names and addresses)?